-This post shows students and new users steps to find or view what’s running in Windows to help troubleshoot, diagnose, and resolve issues.
-If your computer is running slowly, most people first open the Task Manager to see if a program or service is using too much CPU, Memory, or other resources that may be causing the problem.
+If your computer is running slowly, most people open the Task Manager to see if a program or service uses too much CPU, Memory, or other resources that may be causing the problem.

 The Task Manager is a tool that provides a quick, easy way to view what programs, background processes, and apps are running on your computer.
 Using this information, one can quickly find and discover issues related to performance or threats, including viruses and malware.

-The Task Manager comes with multiple tabs, with the Processes tab being the default tab which always opens with Task Manager.
+The Task Manager comes with multiple tabs, with the Processes tab being the default tab, which always opens with Task Manager.
 From the Processes tab, you can stop or end any app that is not responding or using too many resources, impacting the system performance.

 In the Task Manager, under the Processes tab, select the app you want to kill or stop and click the End Task button to stop the app from running.

-Below we’ll show you how to use them.
+Below, we’ll show you how to use them.

 How to view what is running in Windows 11